-Indulge in best practices - Building and civil engineering contractors told
+Indulge in best practices - Building and Civil Engineering Contractors told

 The Consultant said it was important to develop local materials and equipment to reduce construction cost.

-Mr Prosper Yao Ledi, the National President of the Association, said they faced alot to challenges but they were determined to confront and address them.
+Mr Prosper Yao Ledi, the National President of the Association, said they faced a lot of challenges but they were determined to confront and address them.

 Mr Ledi said the Association would also continue to advocate to ensure that foreign companies were compelled to register with them and other construction Associations and respect the laws.

-"We will speak against the unfortunate practice of people shielding foreign companies, who blatantly disregard our laws and do as they pleases," he added.
+"We will speak against the unfortunate practice of people shielding foreign companies, who blatantly disregard our laws and do as they please," he added.